 Making a digital copy of your documents also helps to keep them secure.
 You can control who gets access to those files with passwords and encryption.
 Anyone can rummage through your paperwork — but not just anyone can access a secure digital file.

-Digital documents also make it simple to find what you need quickly or annotate when necessary.
+Digital documents also make it easy to quickly find what you need or annotate when necessary.
 You can annotate and locate the paperwork you need by searching or clicking on the correct folder.

 How to digitize your documents

 One of the easiest ways to digitize documents is by using a scanner.
 Our sponsor, Epson’s EcoTank line, offers scanners, printers, and copiers rolled into one device.
 These compact machines have wireless and ethernet connectivity, color touchscreens, voice-activated controls, and many other features depending on the model.

 If you have many multi-page documents you need to scan, you may opt for the EcoTank ET-4760, which offers multi-page document scanning and an automatic document feeder.
 There are EcoTank options with flatbed scanners that fit lower-volume scanning needs, too.
 Tap or click here to find the EcoTank in stock.

 No scanner?
 There are apps you can use to scan documents instead.
 They aren’t all as user-friendly as feeding documents into a physical scanner, but they work well nonetheless.

 Take, for example, Adobe Scan.
 This app makes it simple to scan anything directly from your phone.
 You can convert documents, forms, business cards, and whiteboards into high-quality Adobe PDFs.
 It also offers different capture modes, so your scans are as clear as possible every time.

 What’s unique about Adobe Scan is it uses Adobe Sensei to identify and sharpen handwritten or printed text on the documents you scan.
 It also removes annoying elements like glares and shadows, making your scanned documents easy to read.